djamrozik/personalpage/README.md

 Personal blog site to write about web dev and machine learning

-All coding examples from blog are in /blog-examples.
+All coding examples from blog are in `/blog-examples`

+The blog posts themselves are in `/blog`